sddevelopment-be/penguin-pragmatic-patterns/content/practices/TEMPATE_PRACTICE.md

 > The sections "Enablers" and "Deterents" can be used to divide the forces in a more structured way.

 ### Enablers
+The following factors support effective application of the practice:

 > [!STUB]
 > Contextual factors that increase the viability of implementing the pattern

 ### Deterrents
+The following factors prevent effective application of the practice:

 > [!STUB]
 > Contextual factors that decrease the viability of implementing the pattern